-BNY Mellon's Corporate Treasury is responsible for day-to-day liquidity management for the Company.
+BNY Mellon's Asset Liability Management ("ALM") function is responsible for day-to-day liquidity management for the Company.
+ALM is under the joint supervision of the Global Treasurer and the head of the Balance Sheet Strategy function.
 It monitors and manages liquidity exposures and funding needs within and across significant legal entities, branches, currencies and business lines, taking into account, among other factors, any applicable restrictions on the transfer of liquidity among entities.
 The Global Treasurer has continuous authority, as well as the legal and operational capability, to monetize any asset in BNY Mellon's HQLA.